9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ## The main thread and waiting for other threads

-GHC\'s runtime system treats the program\'s original thread of control differently from other threads.
+GHC's runtime system treats the program's original thread of control differently from other threads.
 When this thread finishes executing, the runtime system considers the program as a whole to have completed.
 If any other threads are executing at the time, they are terminated.

-As a result, when we have long-running threads that must not be killed, we must make special arrangements to ensure that the main thread doesn\'t complete until the others do.
-Let\'s develop a small library that makes this easy to do.
+As a result, when we have long-running threads that must not be killed, we must make special arrangements to ensure that the main thread doesn't complete until the others do.
+Let's develop a small library that makes this easy to do.

 :::: captioned-content